 6. Halti No Pull Adjustable Dog Harness

-- Padded chest and leg straps enhance comfort
+- Padded chest and leg straps: Reduces chafing and increases comfort during longer outings

 - Allows natural movement